pascal-huber/resolved_static/content/index.md

 siteMapPriority: 1.0
 title: 'Pascal Huber'
 description: "I like computer science, open source and mandarins."
-keywords: ["Computer Science", "Linux", "Open Source", "VoteLog", "svlog"]
+keywords: ["Computer Science", "IT", "Linux", "Open Source", "VoteLog", "svlog", "Zurich"]
 changefreq: 'daily'
 nofeed: true
 ---

 I like computer science, open source and mandarins.
+I recently finished my master's degree in CS at the ETH Zürich and am now looking for a new challenge.

 # PROJECTS

+Some private projects of mine which may (or may not) be of use to someone else.

  - [svlog](./projects/svlog.html) to query socklog log files on Void Linux
  - VoteLog - to keep track on my votes on referendums and initiatives
  - [Yet another Static Site Generator ](./projects/resolved.html)

-There is more to come here :)

 # TAGS ON THIS SITE